Yasu31/.emacs.d/README.md

 * C-a C-e to go to ends of line
 * C-k kills whole line, if nothing is selected
 * C-h b shows all commands

+If you have trouble downloading packages, try doing `M-x package-refresh-contents`.
 ## python

 * [Emacs – The Best Python Editor?](https://realpython.com/emacs-the-best-python-editor/)